Deep Learning in steganography and steganalysis from 2015 to 2018: The building blocks of a deep neuronal network

 The last block of the convolution module (see the previous Section) is connected to the {\it classification module} which is usually a {\it fully connected} neural network composed of one to three blocks.
 This {\it classification module} is often a traditional neural network where each neuron is fully connected to the previous {\it block} of neurons and to the next {\it block} of neurons.

-The fully connected blocks often end with a softmax function which normalize the outputs delivered by the network between $[0,1]$, such that the sum of outputs equals one.
-The outputs are named imprecisely "probability".
+The fully connected blocks often end with a softmax function which normalize the outputs delivered by the network between $[0,1]$, such that the sum of the outputs equal one.
+The outputs are named imprecisely ``probabilities''.
 We will keep this denomination.
 So, in the usual binary steganalysis scenario, the network delivers two values as output: one giving the probability of classifying into the first class (e.g. the cover class), and the other giving the probability of classifying into the second class (e.g. the stego class).
 The classification decision is then obtained by returning the class with the highest probability.

-Note that in front of this {\it classification module}, we can find a {\it particular} pooling operation such as a {\it global average pooling}, a {\it Spatial Pyramid Pooling (SPP)} \cite {He2014_SPP}, a {\it statistical moments extractor} \cite{Tsang2018_ArbitrarySize}, etc. Such a pooling operation returns a fixed-size vector of values, that is, a feature map of fixed dimensions.
-The block just next to this pooling operation is then always connected to a vector of fixed size.
-This block has thus a fixed input number of parameters.
+Note that in front of this {\it classification module}, we can find a {\it particular pooling} operation such as a {\it global average pooling}, a {\it Spatial Pyramid Pooling (SPP)} \cite {He2014_SPP}, a {\it statistical moments extractor} \cite{Tsang2018_ArbitrarySize}, etc. Such pooling operations return a fixed-size vector of values, that is to say, a feature map of fixed dimensions.
+The next block to this {\it pooling} operation is thus always connected to a vector of fixed size.
+So, this block has a fixed input number of parameters.
 It is thus possible to present to the network images of any size without having to modify the topology of the network.
 For example, this property is available in the Yedroudj-Net \cite{Yedroudj2018_Net} network, the Zhu-Net \cite{Zhu-Net2019} network, or the {Tsang et al.} network \cite{Tsang2018_ArbitrarySize}.

-Also note that \cite{Tsang2018_ArbitrarySize} is the only paper, at the writing date of this chapter, end 2018, which has seriously considered the viability of an invariant network to the dimension of the input images.
+Also note that \cite{Tsang2018_ArbitrarySize} is the only paper, at the time of writing this chapter, which has seriously considered the viability of an invariant network to the dimension of the input images.
 The problem remains open.
 The solution proposed in \cite{Tsang2018_ArbitrarySize} is a variant of the concept of average pooling.
-For the moment, there is not enough studies on the subject to determine what is the correct topology of the network, how to learn the network, how much the number of embedded bits influences the learning, if we should take into account the {\it square root law} for learning at a fixed security-level or any payload size, etc.
+For the moment, there has not been enough studies on the subject to determine what is the correct topology of the network, how to build the learning data-base, how much the number of embedded bits influences the learning, or if we should take into account the {\it square root law} for learning at a fixed security-level or any payload size, etc.